brandur/sorg/content/drafts/acid.md

 world web application is going to have to deal with.
 So without isolation, how do you deal with the problem?

-### Just Lock Everything (#without-isolation)
+### Just lock everything (#without-isolation)

-Well, I'm glad you asked!
 The most common technique is to implement your own pessimistic locking system that constrains access to a single operation, and forces others to block until it's finished.
 So for example, if our core model is a set of user accounts that own other resources, we'd lock the whole account when a modification request comes in, and only unlock it again after we've committed our work.

 !fig src="/assets/mongodb/pessimistic-locking.svg" caption="Demonstration of pessimistic locking showing 3 requests to the same resource.
 Each blocks the next in line."

 This approach is all downsides:

-1. **It's slow.** Operations waiting on a lock may have to wait for very extended periods of time for resources to become available.
+1. ***It's slow.*** Operations waiting on a lock may have to wait for very extended periods for resources to become available.
 The more concurrent access, the worse it is (which probably means that your large users will suffer the most).

-2. **It's inefficient.** Not every blocking operation actually needs to wait on every other operation.
+2. ***It's inefficient.*** Not every blocking operation actually needs to wait on every other operation.
 Because the models you lock on tend to broad to reduce the system's complexity, many operations will block when they didn't necessarily have to.

-3. **It's a lot of work.** A basic locking system isn't too hard to implement, but if you want to improve its speed or efficiency then you quickly need to move to something more elaborate which gets complicated fast.
+3. ***It's a lot of work.*** A basic locking system isn't too hard to implement, but if you want to improve its speed or efficiency then you quickly need to move to something more elaborate which gets complicated fast.
    With an ACID database, you'll get a very fast, very efficient, and very correct locking system built-in for free.

-3. **It's error prone.** Locks are hard and software generally isn't reliable.
-Implementing your own system _is_ going to yield problems.
-It's just a question of magnitude.
+3. ***It's probably not right.*** Locks and software are hard.
+Implementing your own system _is_ going to yield problems; it's just a question of what magnitude.

-## Constraints Are Good (#constraints)
+## Constraints are good (#constraints)

-Fast prototyping.

-### App-level Schemas (#app-schemas)
+I talked before about how schemaless databases are often misinterpreted as a feature because they enable fast prototyping.

+Data management in a service built on schemaless data store will eventually become so painful that even its most steadfast proponents will acquiesce to allow some form of constraints.
+Life is artifically difficult when your `User` records aren't even guaranteed to come with an `id` or `email` field.

+By the time an organization hits hundreds of models and thousands of fields, they'll almost certainly be using some kind of object modeling framework in a desperate attempt to get a few constraints into place.
+By that point though, data is probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as its built to gracefully handle dozens of possible edge cases.

+Prototyping is the _only_ place that should be put to use.
+For services that you want to run in production, the better defined your schema and the more self-consistent your data, the easier your life is going to be.

-## On Scaling (#scaling)
+## On scaling (#scaling)

+A common criticism of ACID databases is that they don't scale, and by extension horizontally scalable (and usually non-ACID) data stores are the only valid choice.

+First of all, despite unbounded optimism for growth, the vast majority will be well-served by a single vertically scalable node; probably forever.

+By offloading infrequently needed "junk" data to scalable alternate data stores, it's fairly reasonable to expect to vertically scale a service for a very long time, even if it has somewhere on the order of millions of users.
+Show me any databases that's on the scale of TBs or larger, and I'll show you the 100s of GBs that are in there when they don't need to be.

+There are a few use cases that legitimately need scalability, and for those you should choose a database that gives you as many of these guarantees as possible, even if it's on a per-partition scale.

-## Build On Solid Ground (#solid-substrates)
+## Build on solid ground (#solid-substrates)

 There's a common theme to everything listed above:

-* You can get away without atomicity, but you end up hacking around it with cleanup scripts.
+* You can get away ***without atomicity***, but you end up hacking around it with cleanup scripts and lots of expensive engineer-hours.

-* You can get away without consistency, but only through the use of elaborate application-level schemes.
+* You can get away ***without consistency***, but only through the use of elaborate application-level schemes.

-* You can get away without isolation, but only by building your own probably slow, probably inefficient, and probably error prone locking scheme.
+* You can get away ***without isolation***, but only by building your own probably slow, probably inefficient, and probably buggy locking scheme.

-* You can get away without constraints and schemas, but only by internalizing a nihilistic understanding that your production data isn't consistent.
+* You can get away ***without constraints*** and schemas, but only by internalizing a nihilistic understanding that your production data isn't consistent.

 By choosing a non-ACID data store, you end up